Discrete Solution Operator Learning for Geometry-Dependent PDEs: Discussion

 In this work, we introduced the DiSOL framework for geometry-dependent partial differential equations.
 Rather than approximating a global mapping between continuous function spaces, DiSOL operates directly on discretized computational domains and learns to assemble local solution contributions conditioned on geometry and boundary information.
 Through a series of benchmark problems—including the Poisson equation, transport-dominated advection-diffusion, vector-valued linear elasticity, and time-dependent heat conduction—we demonstrated that this discrete operator formulation enables robust generalization across geometry-dependent problem settings.

 A central insight emerging from our results is that the primary challenge in geometry-dependent PDE learning does not stem from model capacity or optimization, but from the nature of geometric variation itself.
-Importantly, this behavior should not be interpreted as a fundamental limitation of continuous neural operator learning.
+Importantly, the degradation of continuous-operator baselines should not be interpreted as a fundamental limitation of continuous neural operator learning.
 Specifically, in many practical settings, changes in geometry induce discrete and non-smooth structural variations—such as alterations in domain topology, boundary classification, or active computational regions—that fundamentally modify how local contributions are assembled.
 When such geometry-induced effects dominate problem complexity, the mapping from problem specification to solution field is no longer well described as interpolation within a smooth function-space operator.
 Continuous operator methods remain highly effective when variations in problem specification, including geometry, can be treated as smooth perturbations of an underlying function-space mapping.
+This interpretation is further supported by additional benchmarks against representative geometry-aware variants of continuous neural operators, including GNO, Geo-FNO, and DIMON.
+These methods bring geometric inductive bias through explicit geometric representations or mapping/alignment mechanisms, and can yield modest improvements over vanilla DeepONet/FNO.
+However, our results show that they do not eliminate the dominant failure modes under strong geometry shifts (see Supplementary Information E), indicating that geometric awareness alone is insufficient when geometry induces discrete structural changes in the instantiated solver structure.

-However, geometry-dependent problems often violate this smooth-variation premise.
 While the governing physical laws and numerical solution procedures remain invariant, geometric changes discretely alter how these procedures are instantiated on a computational domain.
 In this sense, what changes is not the underlying algorithmic logic, but the discrete structure through which local contributions are activated, combined, and propagated.
 Within this perspective, the advantage of DiSOL does not arise from a particular network architecture, but from its alignment with the discrete nature of geometry-dependent numerical problems.
 By operating directly on discretized representations, the learned operator mirrors the structure of classical numerical solvers, explicitly accommodating geometry-induced structural variation without forcing such effects into a smooth function-space interpolation framework.